farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/httpapi/submitmessage.md

 # SubmitMessage API
 The SubmitMessage API lets you submit signed Farcaster protocol messages to the Hub.
-Note that the message has to be sent as the encoded bytestream of the protobuf (`Message.enocde(msg).finish()` in typescript), as POST data to the endpoint.
+Note that the message has to be sent as the encoded bytestream of the protobuf (`Message.encode(msg).finish()` in typescript), as POST data to the endpoint.

 The encoding of the POST data has to be set to `application/octet-stream`.
 The endpoint returns the Message object as JSON if it was successfully submitted